srikarboga/HackRU24/README.md

 # HackRU24 App - RESTLESS LEARNING

-## 🎉Rutgers Hackathon 2024 Winner in the Education Track🎉
+##🎉Rutgers Hackathon 2024 Winner in the Education Track🎉

+This app was built in 24hrs for the Rutgers Hackathon event.
+It is intended to help students visualize and play with neural networks and build intuition for how they can be trained.

 # Build instructions:
+Make sure python and npm are installed before proceeding.

 Clone this repository